Skip to main content

 What can sellers do to increase their chances for success in 2017?
 Educate yourself about the competition, price the home appropriately, and make sure that it shows well to potential buyers.
 The best way to educate yourself is to speak with someone who has been in real estate in the area.
 A licensed real estate agent will be able to give you individualized feedback on your home: its condition, location and current market value.
 In today’s market, the condition of your home is very important to its selling potential.
 Real estate agents may recommend updating paint colors, decluttering congested areas and refinishing floors.
 “Less than 30 percent of your population can walk into a house and be able to envision what it will look like fixed up,” explains Reddy, “so go ahead and make those improvements and updates.”
 It will help your sale in the long run.
 In this market, expect buyers to be more sophisticated and savvy, and be prepared to address issues that may come up.

 realestateoutlook4For people looking to purchase a home or land in 2017, the advice is clear: Don’t sit on the fence!
 The days of competitive “buyers markets” when homes could be purchased for a fraction of their pre-2008 value are in the past.
 It appears unlikely that you will see plunging prices in 2017, so if you wait to make an offer because you hope the sellers will drop the price, you are likely to miss out.
 On the other hand, if you are handy, and willing to do some improvements or renovations, there are still some very good deals to be had, particularly in previously owned, newer homes or even in historic properties.
 Educate yourself about the type of property you are interested in, talk with a bank about what you can afford, and enlist the services of a real estate professional to assist you in your search to prevent any unforeseen issues or disappointments.
-Real estate can be a volatile and challenging market to stay on top of, which is why the best real estate professionals will always recommend that you take the time to interview several real estate agents near me before selecting the one who you feel understands your situation and has the experience and expertise to be the best guide for you.
+Real estate can be a volatile and challenging market to stay on top of, which is why the best real estate professionals will always recommend that you take the time to interview several agents before selecting the one who you feel understands your situation and has the experience and expertise to be the best guide for you.

 The real estate forecast for Central Virginia is a good one: solid, steady, moderate growth across the market for 2017.
 The area continues to thrive, with the exponential growth of local universities and healthy diversification of industry from healthcare to nuclear technology, and manufacturing.
 In addition to newly nesting millennials, the area is also seeing an influx of the newly retired baby-boomers from up and down the Eastern seaboard who’ve chosen the area for its location, climate, charm and historic importance—not to mention the added attractions of features such as walkability, a vibrant city market, and the Riverwalk Trail downtown.
 With a forecast like this, regardless of whether you are selling or buying, or just taking an active interest in the local real estate markets in the coming year, for Central Virginia the year ahead looks sunny indeed.
-Check it out here!

 Leave a Reply